federicomaffei/instagram/README.md

 	* Improved forms
 	* Full-sized images appear in modals

-###Tagging (third iteration)
+###Tagging (second iteration)
-For the third iteration, we added the ability for photos to be tagged, as in the original Instagram, using a [many-to-many relationship](http://guides.rubyonrails.org/association_basics.html#the-has-and-belongs-to-many-association).
+As a second iteration, we added the ability for photos to be tagged, as in the original Instagram, using a [many-to-many relationship](http://guides.rubyonrails.org/association_basics.html#the-has-and-belongs-to-many-association).
 Given the relative complexity of our tags implementation, we set up unit tests to ensure we've covered all the various edge cases.
 The features developed via TDD in this iteration are:

-	* Users can specify a list of space-separated (or comma separated tags) - e.g. "#yolo, #swag".
+	* Users can specify a list of space-separated (or comma separated tags) - e.g. "#tag, #other-tag".
 	* Tags should be created in the DB if they're novel (have never been used before), otherwise existing tags should be associated with the new post.
-	* Duplicate tags (e.g. "#yolo, #yolo") should be stripped out.
+	* Duplicate tags (e.g. "#tag, #tag") should be stripped out.
 	* Tags without a hash (#) at the beginning should be considered invalid.
 	* Tags should be displayed underneath each post.
 	* Users can click on tags to display *only* posts tagged with that tag.

+###Geocoding and Maps (third iteration)
+As a third iteration, the service has been made location-aware.
+The features developed via TDD in this iteration are:

+	* Users can enter an address when creating a post.
+	* Posts with addresses display a link to "View Map".
+	* When a visitor views the map a call is made to Google server's to geocode the address, then a map is rendered, centered on the resulting location.
+	* A clickable marker should be pinned at the location of the photo.
+Clicking it displays the photo's title and `created_at` date.
+	* Use the Geolocation API to prefill the address field with the user's current address.